 first down a highway, then along ever-smaller roads, till finally I spot the

 16th century vineyard tower, and, just a few hundred feet away amidst the

-Perfectionism's obviously the keynote here.
-The place is only small but very luxurious.
-The hotel building itself is low-rise, traditional and cream-colored, with a pillared gallery and arched front door, and it's approached by one of those straight, neatly hedged, French gravel paths.
+It is only small, but seems very luxurious.
+The hotel building, approached by a straight, neatly hedged French gravel paths is cream coloured nad low rise, with a pillared gallery and arched front door.
 At the back, there's a bijou lake with tall overhanging trees and a couple of swans, with a view of vineyards stretching out to a wooded horizon.

-The decor is a blend of eighteenth century and hand-made modern, and works well, and my welcome is friendly and English-speaking I like my room at once.
+The decor is a blend of eighteenth century and hand-made modern, and my welcome is friendly and English-speaking I like my room.
 It is spacious, with a small balcony and a lake view.
-The walls are a highly saturated yellow-green, cushions and fabrics are accented with red and personal touches like a dim-glassed antique mirror say "country house" rather than "hotel."
-All the individually designed rooms sport discreet grape motifs either on curtains, carpets or wallpapers.
+The walls are a highly saturated yellow-green, cushions and fabrics are accented with red and a dim-glassed antique mirror says "country house" rather than "hotel."
+Each individually designed room is decorated with discreet grape motifs either on curtains, carpets or wallpapers.

 After a quick shower, I dress up a little and head for the cigar bar, high in the tower, with leather sofas, rough hewn ceiling, a closet full of fine cigars (and lingering scent of the same) with windows all around.
 It seems to be owned by a large tabby cat which casually sharpens its claws on the floor, then strolls around and chooses a guest who will be allowed to tickle its tummy.
 Today's chosen guest, a black-clad Frenchman, happily obliges, and when his wife hurries in a few moments later, I hide a smile - for round her neck is draped an expensive tabby scarf exactly the same color as the cat.